 1. Unique Actions for Specific Behaviors

-A Driver with a tendency to speed and a Driver that consistently has a poor attitude with Supervisors may both need performance improvement plans.
+A Driver with a tendency to speed and a Driver that consistently has a poor attitude with Supervisors may both need professional development plans.
 Although both Drivers are exhibiting unacceptable behavior, the plans to improve these behaviors must be targeted to each specific need in order to successfully help improve each Driver’s performance.

-Step 1 for your PIP is to make sure you have targeted actions for each specific negative behavior.
+Step 1 for your PDP is to make sure you have targeted actions for each specific negative behavior.
 Some of these targeted actions may be needed for these specific behaviors:

 - Drivers frequently late to work

 - Drivers exhibiting frequent speeding / hard braking / aggressive driving